Frequently Asked Questions

 - continuing education credits for course work.

-- a BOC certificate and identification card.
+- a BOC certificate of completion

 - a twice-yearly newsletter with technical articles, graduate profiles and news about training and continuing education opportunities.